metablaster/ASM-Formatter/README.md

 - Consistent formatting of comments
 - Formatting inline comments so that all are equally distant from code
 - Consistent code indentation
-- It removes trailing white spaces
+- Removal of leading and trailing white spaces
+- Procedures are separated (sectioned) by blank line
+- First line in file is always blank

 The following file encodings are supported at the moment: